Shriansh16/Bank_Documents_Analyzer/README.md

 9. fraud_alert.py – Sends fraud alerts to the admin if fraud is detected.

 ## How to run?
+First, create a file named .env and add the following lines:
+1. GROQ_API_KEY="YOUR GROQ API KEY"
+2. gemini_api_key="YOUR GEMINI API KEY"
 ### Follow these steps to run the project:
 step 1.
 Start the Backend Servers
  Run the following command in your terminal to start the backend                          service:
  uvicorn main:app

 Step 2.
 Open the Frontend
  Once the backend is running, open index.html in your browser.

+ ## OR directly run the streamlit app

+ streamlit run app.py